Three Sisters Walk: Short Trail to a Blue Mountains Icon

 7. Honeymoon Bridge

-The last section of the Three Sisters Walk is the so-called Honeymoon Bridge, which connects to a rock overhang that is part of the First Sister.
+The last section of the Three Sisters Walk is the so-called Honeymoon Bridge, which connects to a rock overhang that is part of the first of the three sisters.

 Be mindful that it can get very busy there on the weekends, so if you’d like to take photos and enjoy the views without the crowds, we recommend visiting early in the day.